davicktm92/husky_multirobot/README.md

 Multirobot add for husky simulation
 =====

-This package is intended for individual and multirobot spawn for the Clearpath Robot Husky.
+This package is intended for individual and multirobot spawn for the Clearpath robot Husky in Gazebo.
+For hardware implementation, refer to the main repository of Clearpath Robotics.

 Controllers have been changed from original .yaml files to xacro descriptions, in order to avoid conflicts with namespaces and controllers.

 :warning: **For ROS 2 Humble, this repository is no longer used.
 Please visit [clearpath_common](https://github.com/clearpathrobotics/clearpath_common).
 Check the [documentation](https://docs.clearpathrobotics.com/docs/ros/) for more details including supported sensors.**